akollegger/bansky/README.md

 Speak softly, but carry a big can of paint
 ==========================================

-Bansky is a Neo4j database server, using [spray-can](http://spray.cc) to server a single Cypher endpoint.
+Bansky is a Neo4j database server, using [spray-can](http://spray.cc) to offer up a single Cypher endpoint.

 # Dependencies